Noticing error code 229 on your Lennox® furnace?

 What Happens When a Low-Fire Pressure Switch Fails

-Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds later.
+Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds later.

-Your system will indicates something’s not right with a red flash from its indicator light, which it uses to show error codes.
+Your furnace will indicates something’s wrong with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.

 You may see fast flashes or an alternating slow flash as it announces a fault code.